theredwiking/packet-analyzer/README.md

 # Todo:
 1. Add error handling
-2. Remove unused code
-3. Find a way to save packet payload (which is u8)
+2. Find a way to save packet payload (which is u8)